Avaiga/taipy-doc/docs/knowledge_base/tutorials/scenario_management_overview/step_07/index.md

 - _development_ mode: synchronous.
 The default execution mode is _development_.

-In this step, we define a new configuration and functions to showcase the two execution modes.
+We define a configuration and functions to showcase the two execution modes.

 ```python
 # Normal function used by Taipy